-7.2.8 NGESO, Transmission Licensees, Network Operators and CUSC Parties shall test the backup power supplies of their communication systems at least every 5 years as provided for in Grid Code CC/ECC.6.5.4.4.
+6.7 NGESO, Transmission Licensees, Network Operators and CUSC Parties shall test the backup power supplies of their communication systems at least every 5 years as provided for in Grid Code CC/ECC.6.5.4.4.

-7.2.9 NGESO and Transmission Licensees shall test the capability of main and backup power sources to supply its main and backup control rooms at least every year.
+6.8 NGESO and Transmission Licensees shall test the capability of main and backup power sources to supply its main and backup control rooms at least every year.

-7.2.10 NGESO and Transmission Licensees shall test the functionality of critical tools and facilities at least every 3 years.
-Where these tools involve CUSC Parties and Network Operators, these parties shall participate in the tests.
-Critical tools and facilities are plant and apparatus, equipment controlling that plant and apparatus and the necessary personnel with the appropriate skill and knowledge to operate and control that plant and apparatus.

-7.2.11 NGESO and Transmission Licensees shall test the capability of backup power sources to supply essential services of critical substations at least every 5 years.

-7.2.12 NGESO and Transmission Licensees shall test the transfer procedure for moving from the main control room to the backup control room at least every year.
+6.9 NGESO and Transmission Licensees shall test the transfer procedure for moving from the main control room to the backup control room at least every year.
 For Transmission Licensees these requirements are provided for in STCP-06-4 (Contingency Arrangements).

+6.10 NGESO and User’s shall ensure their systems are capable of handling the large volumes of data that would be expected to occur during emergency circumstances such as loss of significant volumes of demand.

 Plan Implementation